Colorful Strips: Coloring strips

 \begin{proof} We use induction on $\cardin{\cal I}$.
 Let $I$ be the interval with the leftmost right endpoint.
 By induction, the intervals in ${\cal I} \setminus \{I\}$ can be $k$-colored with the desired property.
 Sort the intervals intersecting $I$ according to their left endpoints and let $I_1,\ldots,I_{k-1}$ be the first $k{-}1$ intervals in this order.
 It is easily seen that coloring $I$ with a color distinct from the colors of those $k{-}1$ intervals produces a coloring with the desired property, and hence a valid coloring. \end{proof}

 \begin{theorem} For any $d$ and $k$, one can $k$-color any set of axis-aligned strips in $\Re^d$ so that every $d(k{-}1){+}1$-deep point is polychromatic.
 That is,

 \end{theorem}

 \begin{proof} We start by coloring the strips parallel to any given axis $x_i$ ($i=1,\ldots,d$) separately using the coloring described in Lemma~\ref{intervals}.
 We claim that this procedure produces a valid polychromatic coloring for all $d(k{-}1){+}1$-deep points.
 Indeed assume that a given point $s$ is $d(k{-}1){+}1$-deep and let $H(s)$ be the set of strips covering $s$.
 Since there are $d$ possible orientations for the strips in $H(s)$, by the pigeonhole principle at least $k$ of the strips in $H(s)$ are parallel to the same axis.
-Assume without loss of generality that this is the $x_1$-axis.
 Then by property of the coloring of Lemma~\ref{intervals}, $H(s)$ is polychromatic. \end{proof}

 The above proof is constructive.
 By sorting the intervals that correspond to any of the given directions, one can easily find a coloring in $O(n \log n)$ time.